 If you’re looking for a good laugh, Michigan’s excellent comedy clubs have just the right medicine.
 Catching live comedy acts is a real treat in the Great Lake State, from both established and up-and-coming comics.
 So where do you go when you want to catch some good comedy?
-Here are seven great places to try for a good laugh in Michigan!
+Here are the great places to try for a good laugh in Michigan!

 Head to Hamtramck for a night at Planet Ant, featuring a taste of comedy that's unique even to the Detroit area, which is pretty much the de facto capital of comedy in Michigan.
 Planet Ant's specialty of the house is improv, and will feature an improv show every Monday.
 The good news is that Planet Ant isn't just about improvisational comedy, and will also offer scripted theatrical productions throughout the year for that extra dose of variety.

 Ferndale classic Go Comedy Improv Theater also brings a touch of improvisational comedy to the Detroit area, in a show that's routinely ranked among the best comedy in the area.
 Featuring a series of different shows like “Alexander Hamilton: Fully Loaded” and “Date Night: An Improvised Romantic Comedy,” Go Comedy will deliver some exciting, hilarious thematic material all on the fly, which as anyone who's ever tried to do it knows is much harder than it looks.